AndreasHaug/Compila10/README.md

    ```bash
    make
    ```
-   This command will also for convenience locate the executable named Compila in Compiler/bin/ together with some code testfiles.
+   The make command will also for convenience put the executable named Compila in Compiler/bin/ together with some code testfiles.
 The compiler can from here be run with
    ```bash